leddoo/kibi/main.md

     - debugging.

 - todo:
-    - compiler cleanup.
-        - reg & optreg.
-        - what else?
-        - kbtf.
+    - labeled break.
     - tuples.
+    - kbtf & validation.
     - trace logging.

 - decisions to make:
-    - require `:` in do, if, etc?
     - kwargs?
     - use atomic for interrupt?
         - really not executed that often.